 Right now I’ll be able to tell folks (to start with) that Yapa 2 is an excellent tool to use for a countdown clock all can use on their Windows machines…that works even more effectively than the one I have on my Mac.

 Nothing like a countdown clock to add some pressure.

 As with anything – sometimes it’s powerful to enforce something to see what kind of result it brings – in this instance it’s using my Windows machine.

 The other upside of this machine is that I’m totally comfortable with taking this outside with me as it’s inexpensive whereas my 3k Macbook pro I don’t intend on taking out much.

-This machine I’ll happily take with me to a cafe, however.
+This machine I’ll happily take this with me to a cafe, however.

-This is my 2nd update I bring to you about my Windows journey.
+This is the 2nd update I bring to you about my Windows journey.